garamond13/ReShade-shaders/README.md

 Note: Required overlay.png texture should be of the same size as a game resolution (back buffer size).
 The texture background should be transparent.

 **UpgradeSwapEffect addon**
-Upgrades DXGI swapchain to flip model.
+Upgrades DXGI swapchain to flip model and enable tearing (modern borderless window).
-Notes: Use only with DX10 or DX11 games.
-It disabeles vsync and fullscreen exclusive mode.
+Notes: Use only on DX10+ games.

 **UpgradeRenderTargets addon**
 Upgrades render targets to higher precision formats.